 The Brecon Beacons are an iconic image when thinking about the UK and with the centre of the Brecon Beacons being just over 2 hours away from Bristol, you can see a lot during a day trip.
-My recommendation would be to embark on one of the many walking trails — three of my favourites are:

 - The Four Waterfalls Walk near Ystradfellte — Interesting woodland walk that lets you follow the trail of four waterfalls (one of which you can walk behind for free!)

 - Pontsticill Reservoir — Relaxing walk around the edges of a stunning blue reservoir, complete with picture perfect picnic spots!

 - Pen y Fan Hike — Challenging hike to the top of the highest peak in South Wales to see some of the best views in the Brecon Beacons!

 Stourhead in Dorset offers you the chance to visit the house and learn about the history behind who lived here, but what most people will come to see is the world famous landscape garden.

 Surrounding a large glistening lake is a woodland walk with the chance to explore classical temples and a magical grotto with the most unique view across the lake.

 It truly is stunning (especially in the autumn months when the trees all display reds, oranges and golds).